-Orchestral musicians aged 12-18 from El Sistema-inspired and aligned programs across the country can now begin preparing application and audition materials for the 2017 National Take a Stand Festival.
-The free, 7-day national youth orchestra camp, taking place July 15 – 22, 2017 in Los Angeles, CA, will mark the culmination of the three-year National Take a Stand Festival project and will close with a final performance led by the LA Phil’s Artistic & Music Director Gustavo Dudamel at Walt Disney Concert Hall.
+The National Take a Stand Festival is an unprecedented initiative to create a unified national platform for El Sistema-inspired and aligned programs throughout the United States.
+The three-year project began with a teacher training and pilot program in 2015, continued with two regional youth orchestra camps in 2016, and will culminate in a 7-day national youth orchestra camp from July 15-22, 2017, featuring a final performance led by LA Phil Music Director Gustavo Dudamel.
 Students will not only have access to top artistic and educational resources, but experience some of the world’s finest learning institutions and concert venues.
 In addition to programming, travel, lodging, and food will be free for all selected students.

 |December 15, 2016||Audition requirements & excerpts available|